Brian Dooreck MD

 The bottom line of endoscopic therapy for GERD?

 It works for some people who wish not to be on long-term PPI therapy, although even with the procedure, you may still need to be on medication for symptom control.
-Choose your doctor wisely, make sure they are experienced performing the procedure, make sure you are a good candidate, and ask questions.
+Choose your doctor wisely, make sure they are experienced in performing the process, make sure you are a good candidate, and ask questions.

 Personally

-I eat a high fiber, mostly plant-based 🌱 diet, no red meat, drink 4 liters of water a day, exercise, and am focused on keeping nutrition simple.
+I eat a high-fiber, mostly plant-based 🌱 diet, no red meat, drink 4 liters of water a day, exercise, and am focused on keeping nutrition simple.
 I am sharing what works for me and what I routinely recommend to my patients.

 "Balance.
 Portion control.
 Keep nutrition simple.
 Eat Smart.
 Eat Healthy. 🌱 🌾 🌿"